Embler-LLC/embler-patterns/README.md

 ## Suggest a new pattern
 `pattern-template.php` includes an empty template for creating a new pattern.
 Please use this format when opening an issue to request a new pattern.

-ALternatively, you can submit a PR with the new pattern added to `plugin.php`.
+Alternatively, you can submit a PR with the new pattern added to `plugin.php`.
 Please use placeholders when appropriate.
-Embedded images or media must be public domain.
+Embedded images or media must be in the public domain.

 ![Embler Patterns](https://github.com/Embler-LLC/embler-patterns/assets/8060612/3d3e3454-8a08-43ca-955d-d9399a96c175)